 Artichoke

 Another plant that is generally straightforward is squash.
 When planted in a large container with plenty of sunlight, squash can thrive indoors.
-It is best to choose a smaller, bush-type squash to save space, but squash plants of any type will yield a substantial harvest within about 60 days of planting.
+It is best to pick a smaller, bush-type squash to save space.
+However, any type of squash plant will give a good harvest in about 60 days after planting.

 Radishes have a shallow root system, making them perfect for indoor gardens.
-This plant also prefers when it is cool, so spring and early fall are the best times to plant.
+This plant also prefers when it is cool, so early spring and mid summer are the best times to plant.
 Alternatively, place the container in an area that suits the optimal conditions, and you can have radishes all year long.

 Celery